Q: Can my students or I send email to a class list from a non–CSUN email address?

 Q: How do I access CSUN wireless?

-A: Connect to CSUN's encrypted wireless network, csun_wpa2.
-This network will require a one-time login after initial setup and will not require a VPN connection for additional security.
+A: Connect to CSUN's encrypted wireless network, eduroam.
+This network will require a one-time login using your CSUN email address and will not require a VPN connection for additional security.
 Learn more.

-Q: Which devices are compatible with CSUN's encrypted wireless network (csun_wpa2)?
+Q: Which devices are compatible with CSUN's wireless network?

 A: Most Wi-Fi capable devices purchased since the last quarter of 2006 are compatible; however, Gaming devices (e.g. Nintendo, PlayStation, Xbox etc.) are not compatible.